 So, you're thinking about using your phone or tablet as a webcam.
 You've probably got a cable.
 We hope you've got Camo.
 And maybe you need a mount or a stand.
 I bought just about every type of stand on the market, and even tried constructing some makeshift ones from things I had around the house.
 In this guide, I'm going to run through which ones might work for you, and why.

 - Have good stability.
-You need to be able to type, click, and use your computer as you normally would on calls without your iPhone jiggling around or even falling out of its mount.
+You need to be able to type, click, and use your computer as you normally would on calls without your phone jiggling around or even falling out of its mount.

 - Make you look good.
-Step one here is to use Camo, which lets you use the incredible camera built into the iPhone as your webcam.
+Step one here is to use Camo, which lets you use the incredible camera built into the phone as your webcam.
 In terms of your mount, you want it to be positioned near your computer screen.
 It’s disconcerting to talk to someone who doesn’t seem to be looking at you.
 You also want to be able to get your mount so that it’s roughly parallel to your face; too low and everyone else on the call will be gazing up your nostrils; too high and it will be pointed at your body.

 - Not look like a hideous eyesore.
 Bonus points if it looks nice.